- Office of the State Board of Education

-- Certification - The office processes, reviews and evaluates all pertinent information relating to individuals' eligibility for certification.
-They also issue initial, provisional and standard certificates to qualified Pre-K through Grade 12 educators.
-The office issues GED diplomas to qualified individuals, and issues educational qualification certificates to morticians and chiropractors.
+- Certification - The office processes, reviews, and evaluates all pertinent information relating to individuals' eligibility for certification.
+They also issue initial, provisional, and standard certificates to qualified Pre-K through Grade 12 educators.
+The office issues high-school equivalency diplomas to qualified individuals, and issues educational qualification certificates to morticians and chiropractors.

 - Educator Induction - The office coordinates the induction of new public school educators through the provisional teacher and school administrator programs.